rootstrap/blog/content/Link Tracking with StimulusReflex - Part III.md

 ### Conclusion

-In the series, we learned how to setup StimulusReflex, build CRUD apps on a breeze, and track data in real-time.
+Throughout this post, we learned how to setup StimulusReflex, build CRUD apps on a breeze, and track data in real-time.
 All of this with minimal JS and maximum productivity.

 ### What's next?